Twin Temple: Biography

+In 2023 Twin Temple supported Glenn Danzig on his 35th anniversary tour of Danzig I.

 Musical style and lyrical themes

-Their lyrics reference Satan but also deal with themes like Satanism, sex, love, and also social issues such as individualism, feminism, and LGBT-rights.
+Their lyrics deal with themes like Satanism, sex, love, and also social issues such as individualism, feminism, and LGBT-rights.

 According to vocalist Alexandra James, a lot of inspiration comes from her upbringing as a child of mixed race (British-Korean), and the racism she was exposed to growing up in America.
 Twin Temple says that the central message of their songs is inclusion.

+Controversies

+Alex Jones, a far-right commentator known for the fake news outlet Infowars, publicly denounced Twin Temple via his channels, calling them the 'embodiment of pure evil.'
+As a result, they were doxxed and received backlash including having a large number of bibles anonymously mailed to their house, receiving death threats, and threats of violence at their shows.